CBGP-UPM-INIA-PUBLIC/FiaB_Masters/README.md

 ./run-me-to-install.sh

-The "masters-ready-to-go" folder will appear in your home folder
+The "masters-ready-to-go" folder will appear **in your home folder** (/home/osboxes/masters-ready-to-go)

 docker-compose up, and in a minute or two, you'll be up and running!